rfblue2/tigertexts/README.md

 cd client && yarn install
 cd ..
 ```
-You will also have to install MongoDB
+You will also have to install MongoDB.

 ## Testing in Development
 To test locally, you can run the server and clients separately.
 The server runs on port 3001 by default and the client